AITRICS/EEG_real_time_seizure_detection/README.md

 ## Preprocessing

-To construct dataset with [TUH EEG dataset](https://www.isip.piconepress.com/projects/tuh_eeg/), you can download __ and run:
+To construct dataset with [TUH EEG dataset](https://www.isip.piconepress.com/projects/tuh_eeg/), you can download EEG Seizure Corpus in the website and save it to *$PATH_TO_EEG* and run:
 ```
 python preproces.py --data_type train --cpu_num *available cpu numbers* --label_type  *tse or tse_bi* --save_directory *path to save preprocessed files* --samplerate *sample rate that you want to re-sample all files*
 ```
+Before running the code, please change *$PATH_TO_EEG/* to your own path to EEG raw dataset.

 ## Model Training